Detecting $k$-nonseparability and $k$-partite Entanglement with Generalized Skew Information and Mutually Unbiased Measurements: -separability and -partite entanglement detection criteria

 In this example, we take $s = -\infty $ for an illustration.
-According to Theorems 3.3-3.4, we can conclude that $\rho(p)$ is $k$-nonseparable if $p_k < p \leq 1$ and exhibits $(k + 1)$-partite entanglement if $\tilde{p_k} < p \leq 1$.
-Note that, $p_k'$ is the result obtained using the method in \cite{HLS}, and $\tilde{p_k'}$ is obtained in \cite{HQGY}, as shown in the tables below.
+According to Theorem 3 and Theorem 4, we can conclude that $\rho(p)$ is $k$-nonseparable if $p_k < p \leq 1$ and exhibits $(k + 1)$-partite entanglement if $\tilde{p_k} < p \leq 1$.
+Note that, $p_k'$ is the result obtained using the method in \cite{HLS}, and $\tilde{p_k'}$ is obtained in \cite{HQGY2}, as shown in the Tables VII-VIII.

 \begin{widetext}

 \end{widetext}